Luigi Quisumbing

-Private life

-Representative Quisumbing is a relative of the Lopez-Romualdez family.
-He is the grandson of Norberto B. Quisumbing Jr., who started the large Norkis Trading Corp. and that of the Norkis Group of Companies.

-Congressman Quisumbing married Maricar Hofileña on 7 March 2015 at the St. Joseph Parish in Mandaue City.

-Political life
+Political career

+Board Member and Congressman

-Following the steps that most of his kinsmen took, Congressman Luigi joined the political arena in 2007 as a Provincial Board Member in the Province of Cebu, representing the 6th District.
-He later on moved to become the House Representative for the same district in 2010.
-He has since been re-elected to the same Congressional position in 2013, serving his second term.
-He is a former member of One Cebu Party and was later sworn in to be a member of the ruling Liberal Party (LP) in 2012.
+Quisumbing entered politics in 2004 as a Provincial Board Member in the Province of Cebu representing the 6th District.
+He later became the House Representative for the same district in 2010.
+He served his second term in 2013 after being re-elected to the same Congressional position.
+Quisumbing is a former member of One Cebu Party and was later sworn in as a member of the ruling Liberal Party in 2012.
+In 2012, Quisumbing outlined his plans and goals for the 6th District of Cebu during a newspaper interview.

+Mayor of Mandaue

-He was the candidate of the Liberal Party for the mayoralty position of Mandaue City in the 2016 election, together with Atty.
+Quisumbing was the Liberal Party candidate for the mayoralty position of Mandaue City in the 2016 election, alongside Atty.
 Carlo Fortuna as his Vice Mayor.
 Rep. Quisumbing endorsed incumbent Mandaue City Mayor Jonas Cortes to run as House Representative for the 6th district of Cebu.
-Quisumbing, Fortuna, Cortes and their whole slate took oath as the representatives of the Liberal Party in Mandaue and the 6th District respectively on October 12, 2015.
+On October 12, 2015, Quisumbing, Fortuna, Cortes and their whole slate took their oaths as the representatives of the Liberal Party in Mandaue and the 6th District, respectively.

-Congressional performance

-In 2012, first-termer Rep. Quisumbing laid bare his plans and goals for the 6th District of Cebu during a newspaper interview.
-His 4-point agenda became the guiding principles of his vision for the District: